 The power of ACR Tasks to truly enhance your container build workflow comes from its ability to detect an update to a base image.
-When the updated base image is pushed to your registry, ACR Tasks can automatically build any application images based on it.
+When the updated base image is pushed to your registry, or a base image is updated in a public repo such as in Docker Hub, ACR Tasks can automatically build any application images based on it.

 Container images can be broadly categorized into base images and application images.
 Your base images typically include the operating system and application frameworks upon which your application is built, along with other customizations.
 These base images are themselves typically based on public upstream images, for example: Alpine Linux, Windows, .NET, or Node.js.
 Several of your application images might share a common base image.

 When an OS or app framework image is updated by the upstream maintainer, for example with a critical OS security patch, you must also update your base images to include the critical fix.
 Each application image must then also be rebuilt to include these upstream fixes now included in your base image.

 Because ACR Tasks dynamically discovers base image dependencies when it builds a container image, it can detect when an application image's base image is updated.
 With one preconfigured build task, ACR Tasks then automatically rebuilds every application image for you.
 With this automatic detection and rebuilding, ACR Tasks saves you the time and effort normally required to manually track and update each and every application image referencing your updated base image.

 Learn about OS and framework patching in the third ACR Tasks tutorial, Automate image builds on base image update with Azure Container Registry Tasks.

 Currently, base image updates trigger builds only when both the base and application images reside in the same Azure container registry, or the base resides in a public Docker Hub or Microsoft Container Registry repository.